ahmedelzanbeel/youtube-rag-n8n/README.md

 The agent is designed to ground responses in retrieved transcript content and preserve source metadata.

-RAG Agent Screenshot
+RAG Agent

-##🎯 3.
+🎯 3.
 Metadata-Filtered RAG Agent

 The metadata-filtered pipeline is designed for questions about a specific YouTube video.